drex44/demo-site-awesome-react-links/README.md

 demo site of the npm package [awesome-react-links](https://github.com/drex44/awesome-react-links).

-The site is available on [netlify](https://awesome-react-links.netlify.com).
+The master branch is automatically deployed LIVE on [netlify](https://awesome-react-links.netlify.com). so all PRs merged will be almost instanly deployed!

 ### Steps to setup the site locally,